|Education||Chinhoyi High 2|

 Felton Kamambo is a sports administrator, former soccer player, and business executive.
-He is the current president of ZIFA.
+He was the president of ZIFA until his suspension by the Sports and Recreation Commission of Zimbabwe and subsequently by a ZIFA Council at an Extraordinary General Meeting in Aril 2022.
 Felton Kamambo beat Phillip Chiyangwa in the Zifa elections held in Harare on 16 December 2018 to become the association’s president.

 In February 2019, Kamambo announced that he planned to build a hotel and stadium as ZIFA president.